-Levels of I Performance Component Unsatisfactory Basic Proficient Distinguished 3d: Uses data to adjust treatment during delivery of services Therapist does not use a defined system to monitor impact of treatment during delivery.
-Data is not used to adjust treatment during delivery.
-Therapist uses a somewhat defined system to monitor impact of treatment during delivery.
-Data is used minimally to adjust treatment during delivery.
-Therapist uses a clearly defined system for monitoring impact of treatment during delivery.
-Data is used regularly to adjust treatment during delivery.
-Therapist has a sophisticated system for monitoring impact of treatment during delivery, and this system is shared with critical stakeholders.
+Levels of Performance Component Unsatisfactory Basic Proficient Distinguished 3d: Therapist does not use a Therapist uses a somewhat Therapist uses a clearly Therapist has a Uses data to adjust defined system to monitor defined system to monitor defined system for monitoring sophisticated system for treatment during impact of treatment during impact of treatment during impact of treatment during monitoring impact of delivery of services delivery. delivery. delivery. treatment during delivery, and this system is shared Data is not used to adjust treatment during delivery.
+Data is used minimally to adjust treatment during Data is used regularly to adjust treatment during with critical stakeholders. delivery. delivery.
 Data is used regularly to adjust treatment during delivery, and these adjustments are frequently reported to stakeholders.
 Sample Indicators of Proficiency Therapist provides written records showing the use of a system to monitor impact of treatment.
 Student challenges and accomplishments, relative to planned treatment, are clearly documented.
 Adjustments made by Therapist during delivery of services are recorded.
 Therapist continually improves treatment to meet student needs.

-Levels of Performance Component Unsatisfactory Basic Proficient Distinguished 3e: Therapist follows the Moderate changes are Therapist uses existing and Therapist regularly reviews Demonstrates planned program for made to the treatment emerging evidence to guide the implementation and responsiveness to service delivery, regardless plan when emerging needs appropriate changes to the impact of the planned students' needs of whether or not it continues to adequately address students' needs.
-Developmental levels, cultural proficiency, and linguistic levels are not taken into consideration. foster a new view of the treatment.
-Developmental levels, cultural proficiency, and linguistic levels are taken into consideration in a limited way. planned services in order to better meet students' needs.
-Developmental levels, cultural proficiency, and linguistic levels are taken into consideration. treatment, integrating this analysis with input from critical stakeholders, to inform ongoing revisions to the treatment plan.
-Developmental levels, cultural proficiency, and linguistic levels are critical factors in shaping revised plans.
-Sample Indicators of Pro ficiency 1 Program plans are adapted to address emerging student needs.
-Students feel comfortable letting Therapist know when they do not feel program services are addressing the needs.
-Therapist uses multiple forms of data to identify how effectively program services align with students' needs.
-The services program is designed to be both responsive and flexible.
+Levels of Performance Component Unsatisfactory Basic Proficient Distinguished 3e: Therapist follows the Moderate changes are Therapist uses existing and Therapist regularly reviews Demonstrates planned program for made to the treatment emerging evidence to guide the implementation and responsiveness to service delivery, regardless plan when emerging needs appropriate changes to the impact of the planned students' needs of whether or not it foster a new view of the planned services in order to treatment, integrating this continues to adequately treatment. better meet students' needs. analysis with input from address students' needs. critical stakeholders, to Developmental levels, Developmental levels, cultural inform ongoing revisions Developmental levels, cultural proficiency, and proficiency, and linguistic to the treatment plan. cultural proficiency, and linguistic levels are taken levels are taken into linguistic levels are not into consideration in a consideration.
+Developmental levels, taken into consideration. limited way. cultural proficiency, and linguistic levels are critical factors in shaping revised plans.
+Sample Indicators of Pro ficiency Program plans are ac dapted to address emerging stu udent needs.
+Students feel comfor table letting Therapist know w hen they do not feel program ser vices are addressing their needs.
+Therapist uses multip Therapist uses multiple forms of data to identify how effectively program services align with students' needs.
+The services program n is designed to be both respor nsive and flexible. -